openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public class NetConnection {}
 ```

-**Description:** Network connection handle; triggers netAvailable, netCapabilitiesChange, and netConnectionPropertiesChange events when the device transitions from no network to having a network; triggers netLost event when the device transitions from having a network to no network; triggers netLost event (WiFi lost) followed by netAvailable event (cellular available) when the device switches from WiFi to cellular.
+**Description:** Network connection handle; Device transitions from no network to having network will trigger netAvailable event, netCapabilitiesChange event, and netConnectionPropertiesChange event; Device transitions from having network to no network will trigger netLost event; Device transitions from WiFi to cellular will trigger netLost event (WiFi lost) followed by netAvailable event (cellular available).

 **System Capability:** SystemCapability.Communication.NetManager.Core